 This is another case where the name of the cocktail makes it hard to pass up for a New Year’s celebration.
-An interesting combination of mezcal, rye, and sweet and dry vermouth, this will appeal to fans of Manhattans and Boulevardiers.
-Get the Onward-Upward Cocktail recipe.
+A simple combo of bourbon, honey syrup, and lemon juice, this will appeal to fans of the classic whiskey sour.
+Get the Gold Rush Cocktail recipe.

 10. Sherry Splash

 Our recipe for a Sherry Splash uses the somewhat unusual manzanilla sherry, which is a little bit salty and pairs well with the sweet St-Germain elderflower liqueur.
 Again, this recipe calls for gin but you can just as easily substitute vodka if you’re so inclined.
 Shake with ice and strain into a Champagne coupe for extra panache.
 Get our Sherry Splash recipe.

 This celebratory twist on the classic Tequila Sunrise tops things off with Prosecco or Champagne, and is even better if you use homemade grenadine, which is surprisingly easy and worlds better than what you’d buy at the liquor store.
 Get our Champagne Sunrise Cocktail recipe.